gwu-bootcamp-group-AUG2017/TRAVERSE/README.md

 Display Resturants Hotels and Night Clubs for a location and price range - all data can be saved to Mongodb

-App uses OpenWeatherMap API to display 6 day weather forecast for a location
+OpenWeatherMap API to retrieve 6 day weather forecast for a location

 Uses Google GeoCoder API to translate city/state into long/lat coordinates for OpenWeatherMap API call

-Uses Google Places API textseach to get place ids for criteria and then loop through results and use Google Places details to get detail data for each place which is then returned to the client in an object for mapping in the React component
+Google Places API to retrieve loaction data for Resturants Hotels and Night Clubs within a price range

 axios package to do API and database calls

 express to serve routes

-axios to do API and database calls

-Google Places API to retrieve loaction data for Resturants Hotels and Night Clubs within a price range

-OpenWeatherMap API to retrieve 6 day weather forecast for a location

 Bootstrap for css styling